DaniSestan/project-komquat/README.md

 ## Overview

+Technical documentation is important to keep track of the work.
 Every document quacks, or hacks.
 I've made my process of working on project repositories somewhat easier with a templated set of standard documents that can be requested for any software project.
 Technical documentation is organized in different branches:

 ```